 This project uses a comparative methodology to analyse special processes and examine whether, and if so how, they can be designed to strengthen the Rule of Law.
 At the heart of the project are case studies commissioned from experts with insider knowledge of a country's judicial reforms.
 The project team will draw on these case studies to build a wider typology of special processes and develop policy recommendations on good practice, if any.

-This project is funded by UK Arts and Humanities Research Council grant AH/R005494/1 and runs until July 2020.
+This project was funded by UK Arts and Humanities Research Council grant AH/R005494/1 .

 The core team consists of Dr Jan van Zyl Smit (Principal Investigator) and Dr Sara Razai (Project Research Fellow) at the Bingham Centre, and Professor Christina Murray of the University of Cape Town (Co-Investigator), who is Senior Adviser on Constitutions and Process Design, UN DPA Mediation Support Unit.